C’mon out to the Dakotas and Minnesota. We’ll treat you right and show you all the sights.

 In Jamestown, N.D., the largest buffalo in the world towers over the prairie.
 On any given summer day, flustered parents try to explain to five-year-olds the reasons for the enormous genitals dangling between the beast’s hindquarters.

 An enormous Paul Bunyan sits in an amusement center in Brainerd, Minn.
 Kiddies can crawl up on his lap for a snapshot.
 Out in the parking lot stands his trusty blue ox.
 Forests might falter, but the legend lives on, Babe.
+Speaking of Babe, she stands right next to Paul up in Bemidji, Minn.

 In Huron, S.D., the world’s largest rooster pheasant stands atop a restaurant.
 According to the Huron Chamber of Commerce, the eatery is privately owned, but the rooster belongs to the entire city.